-HOUSING OPTIONS TO INCLUDE MANUFACTURED HOUSING, TINY HOUSES, ACCESSORY DWELLING UNITS, ETC.
+1 HOUSING OPTIONS TO INCLUDE MANUFACTURED HOUSING, TINY HOUSES,

-Local governments must retain the authority to plan for the appropriate mix of residential structures in their communities and must retain full authority to regulate the placement of all types of housing without state intervention.
-New housing options must be explored in our efforts to increase the housing stock.
+- 2 ACCESSORY DWELLING UNITS, ETC. - 3 Local governments must retain the authority to plan for the appropriate mix of residential - 4 structures in their communities and must retain full authority to regulate the placement of all - 5 types of housing manufactured homes, tiny homes, and other types of alternative housing - 6 without state intervention.
+New housing options must be explored in our efforts to increase the - 7 housing stock.-

-EDUCATIONAL INSTITUTIONS AND WORKFORCE DEVELOPMENT
+HIGHER EDUCATIONAL INSTITUTIONS and WORKFORCE DEVELOPMENT